 Bring a family member or friend who knows your medical history and who can also ask questions.
 This can help to ensure the best care possible.
 Family members often provide the comfort and support needed to promote your return to good health.

-- Share medical information.
 Write down and carry important medical information with you.
 Keep a list of medical history, office visits and medication use.
-Medical information should include allergies and the names, addresses and phone numbers of important health care providers.
+Medical information should include allergies and the names, addresses and phone numbers of important healthcare providers.

-- Take notes.
-Write down any questions about the patient's condition, treatment, clinic visit or hospital stay.
+Write down any questions about your condition, treatment, clinic visit or hospital stay.
 Take notes about what you learn from your caregiver.
 At the end of your visit to the clinic or hospital, ask for information in writing, including information about medicines, follow-up care and your treatment plan.

-It is up to you to learn as much as you can about the care and treatment.
-The most important way you can help to prevent medical errors is to be an active and informed member of the health care team.
-This means taking part in every health care decision.
+It is up to you to learn as much as you can about your care and treatment.
+The most important way you can help to prevent medical errors is to be an active and informed member of the healthcare team.
+This means taking part in every healthcare decision.

 Before surgery, talk to the physician and nurse about any concerns.